DavidJDBA/OSM/JOSM/LearnJOSM.md

 ![SouthPlatte2](SouthPlatte2.jpg)

 Let's edit the river bank to reflect the current state of the South Platte.
-According to OSM standards, migrating sand bars should included in the water area.
+According to OSM standards, migrating sand bars should be included in the water area.
 Vegetation can provide a clue as to whether an island is more or less permanent.
 See [Rivers](https://wiki.openstreetmap.org/wiki/Rivers) for more information.

 The image water area covers a larger area than that shown on the map.
 We can move the riverbank nodes around to more closely match.
 One way to move the river area further out along the dam is to select these two nodes, the dam node after the other one and press **_M_** to merge them.
 ![SouthPlatte3](SouthPlatte3.jpg)